aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 1. Use the URLs displayed in the **Outputs** tab for the stack to view the resources that were created.

 ### Step 5.
 Test the Deployment

+### Step 6.
+Run workload

+Move on to the next tutorial to run logic simulations in your new cloud-based, elastic LSF cluster.